guruofquality/PMC/README.txt

 These types have typedef'd C++ equivalents in <PMC/Containers.hpp>.
 The PMC module comes with conversions for all these container types.
 These types are recommended for C++ users interfacing with python.

+Tuple Note:
+The C++ representation for the python tuple requires that a type be exported for every possible tuple length.
+However, it is not practical to export types from 0 to infinity.
+Therefore, only tuples up to lengths of 11 elements are supported.
+If this is an issue, its recommended to use the list type instead.